May 31, 2019

 This was calculated by averaging both the low and high end of the salary range for all states.

 Note that, again, this range includes a variety of positions.
-The low rate could represent an assistant or contract worker, while the high rate could represent a Master Plumber.
+Pay scale for a plumber is not only based on location, but certifications and years of experience.
+The highest rate could represent a Master Plumber, while a licensed journeyman is the median, and an apprentice would receive half of that rate, representing the lower end of the scale.
 In collecting this data, we didn’t exclude any listings based on the job listed, so it includes all types of roles.

 Looking beyond the national average, we can get a sense for what plumbers are earning in each state by looking at the range of salaries shown on a state-by-state basis.